Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 If you are on a machine with no Docker (like a HPC environment), you may wish to use [Singularity](https://docs.sylabs.io/guides/3.7/admin-guide/installation.html) as an alternative.

-Pull the image to build it locally.
+Pull the image to build it on your host (or locally and copy the resulting image to the HPC).

 ```bash
 singularity pull docker://sydneyinformaticshub/rnaseq-rstudio:4.1.0
 ```
-This will create a contained image called `rstudio_4.1.0.sif` you can use to run.
+This will create a contained image called `rstudio_4.1.0.sif` you can use to run Rstudio.

 Next, make a scratch directory for Rstudio server on your host machine, e.g.